johnaohara/horreum.hyperfoil.github.io/docs/howto/upload.md

 In order to retrieve an upload token you need to navigate to particular Test configuration page, switch to tab 'Access' and push the 'Add new token' button, checking permissions for 'Read' and 'Upload'.
 The token string will be displayed only once; if you lose it please revoke the token and create a new one.

-This token cannot be used for Bearer Authentication (do not use it in the `Authorization` HTTP header) as in the examples below; instead you need to append `&token=<horreum-token>` to the query.
+This token should not be used for Bearer Authentication (do not use it in the `Authorization` HTTP header) as in the examples below; instead you need to append `&token=<horreum-token>` to the query.

 ## Uploading the data